We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Passionflower is an example of an anxiety remedy that

-- A 2017 study found that taking vitamin D supplements improved both depression and anxiety in women with type 2 diabetes.
+Some research suggests that there could be a link between vitamin D deficiency and anxiety disorders.
+A 2017 study found that taking vitamin D supplements improved both depression and anxiety in women with type 2 diabetes.

 Taking B complex supplements can help a person get enough of all the B vitamins.

 People can usually get enough B vitamins from eating a variety of nutritious foods.